-- 4.6.1 Based on the Risk Assessment and prioritization process described in Articles 4.2 to 4.5, the Anti-Doping Organization must determine to what extent each of the following types of Testing is and Sample matrixes are required in order to detect and deter doping practices within the relevant sport(s), discipline(s) and/or nation(s), intelligently and effectively: - a) In-Competition Testing and Out-of-Competition Testing; - ii. (ii) In sports and/or disciplines that are assessed as having a high risk of doping during Out-of-Competition periods, Out-of-Competition Testing shall be made a priority, and a significant portion of the available Testing shall be conducted Out-of-Competition.
-However, a material amount of In-Competition Testing shall still take place to deter doping, to protect the integrity of the Event and the results of the Competition.
+- 4.6.1 Based on the Risk Assessment and prioritization process described in Articles 4.2 to 4.5, the Anti-Doping Organization must determine to what extent each of the following types of Testing and Sample matrixes are required in order to detect and deter doping practices within the relevant sport(s), discipline(s) and/or nation(s), intelligently and effectively: - a) In-Competition Testing and Out-of-Competition Testing; - i.
+In sports and/or disciplines that are assessed as having a high risk of doping during Out-of-Competition periods, Out-of-Competition Testing shall be made a priority, and a significant portion of the available Testing shall be conducted Out-of-Competition.
+In-Competition Testing shall still take place to deter doping, to protect the integrity of the Event and the results of the Competition.
 Out-of-Competition testing should be targeted across different periods of the year including but not limited to the period leading up to an Athlete's major Event, and during the Athlete's off season.
-Out-of-Competition Testing should not be focused solely on the period immediately prior to an Event when Athletes arrive where the Competition is being held and are more accessible to the Testing Authority. - iii. (ii) In sports and/or disciplines that are assessed as having a low risk of doping during Out-of-Competition periods (i.e., where it can be clearly shown that doping while Out-of-Competition is unlikely to enhance performance or provide other illicit advantages), In-Competition Testing shall be made a priority, and a significant portion of the available Testing shall be conducted In-Competition.
+Out-of-Competition Testing should not be focused solely on the period immediately prior to an Event when Athletes arrive where the Competition is being held and are more accessible to the Testing Authority.

+- ii.
+In sports and/or disciplines that are assessed as having a low risk of doping during Out-of-Competition periods (i.e., where it can be clearly shown that doping while Out-of-Competition is unlikely to enhance performance or provide other illicit advantages), In-Competition Testing shall be made a priority, and a significant portion of the available Testing shall be conducted In-Competition.
 However, some Out-of-Competition Testing shall still take place, proportionate to the risk of Out-of-Competition doping in such sport/discipline. - iii.
 Very exceptionally, i.e., in the small number of sports and/or disciplines where it is determined in good faith that there is no material risk of doping during Out-of-Competition periods, there may be no Out-of-Competition Testing.
-In these circumstances, the International Federation shall apply to WADA to seek an exemption from Out-of-Competition Testing in accordance with any protocol issued by WADA. - b) Testing Analysis of urine; - c) Testing of blood; - d) Testing involving longitudinal profiling, i.e., the including but not limited to Athlete Biological Passport program analyses for the Steroidal Module;
+In these circumstances, the International Federation shall apply to WADA to seek an exemption from Out-of-Competition Testing in accordance with any protocol issued by WADA. - b) Analysis of urine including but not limited to Athlete Biological Passport analyses for the Steroidal Module; - c) Analysis of venous blood including; - i.
+Whole blood including but not limited to Athlete Biological Passport analyses for the Hematological Module; and - ii.
+Serum, including but not limited to Athlete Biological Passport analyses for the Endocrine and/or Steroidal Module; and - d) Analysis of dried blood spots.